moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_counterparty.md

    -H "Accept-Encoding: gzip"
 ```

 > Response 200(application/json).
-Returns an array of JSON representations of accounts of the Contractor.
+Returns an array of JSON representations of accounts of the Counterparty.

 ```json
 {